-- Maintain and improve median islands, landscape strips, trails, landscaped roadsides and public rightof-ways. - Maintain and improve water efficient programming of irrigation systems. - Meet all Department of Pesticide Regulation requirements for weed and pest control. - Timely pruning of plant material to promote plant health, maximize aesthetics and to reduce future maintenance requirements. - Plant and care for new plant stock to help ensure future plant health and reduce future maintenance requirements. - Conserve water through the planting of appropriate plant stock.
+- Maintain and improve median islands, landscape strips, trails, landscaped roadsides and public right-of-ways. - Maintain and improve water efficient programming of irrigation systems. - Meet all Department of Pesticide Regulation requirements for weed and pest control. - Timely pruning of plant material to promote plant health, maximize aesthetics and to reduce future maintenance requirements. - Plant and care for new plant stock to help ensure future plant health and reduce future maintenance requirements. - Conserve water through the planting of appropriate plant stock.

-It is recommended that City Council approve a budget of \$1,530,928 for the Overpasses and Medians program.
-This represents an increase of \$279,338 (22.3%) from the FY 2019-20 Adopted Budget.
+On June 16, 2020, City Council approved a budget of \$1,478,657 for the Overpasses and Medians program.
+This represents an increase of \$227,067 (18.1%) from the FY 2019-20 Adopted Budget.